-It seems the science side and the creationism side are taking things to a whole new level, each bringing out more or relevant arguments or theories; the juiciest picking ground for a while now has been the Bible; what portion of it is true, what happened, how is that relevant, all those things.
+It seems science and creationism are just taking sides and throwing rocks at each other; recently, they’ve taken things to a whole new level, each bringing out more or less relevant arguments to support their ideas; of course, the juiciest discussions are focused on the Bible: is it or not true, does it refer to actual facts or is it just a metaphor, how is that relevant, all those things.
 Today’s topic: ‘Noah’s flood’.

 “We don’t see evidence for a catastrophic flood as others have described,” said Liviu Giosan, a geologist in the WHOI Geology and Geophysics Department.